Identification of Heterogeneous Peer Effects: Simulation

 \section{Simulation}

-To investigate the finite sample performance of the TSLS estimator for the rank-dependent peer effects, we simulate 1000 samples from the rank-dependent peer effect model while varying the model specifications.
-To investigate the small sample properties of the estimator, we consider sample sizes of either $n=100$ or $n=200$.
-The DGP we use is as follows: for $i = 1,\ldots, n$, and To simulate the network, we first generate the links based on a logit model, defining
+In this section, we investigate the finite sample properties of our estimators and compare their performance to existing estimators, specifically the CES approach of \citet{boucher2024toward}, under various data-generating processes.
+To ensure our approach is as close to real empirical settings as possible, we will design the setup of the simulations to be as close as possible to the empirical application.

+As most empirical applications contain many small networks, we generate networks of size $n_g=50$ and vary the number of networks, $m$.
+To generate networks, we generate the links based on a logit model, defining

-with $V_{i,j} \overset{\text{iid}}{\sim} \text{logit}$ and $R_{i,j} \sim N(0,1)$.
-We then drop links from individuals with more links than $\bar{d}$ until all individuals have at most $\bar{d}$ links.
-This procedure generates a network with a roughly uniform degree distribution, with very few individuals having zero links.
-For the results in this section we will fix the network across simulations.
-Results when we do not fix the network across simulations can be seen in \ref{app:sim}.
-Finally, to avoid unnecessary repetition in our tables, we will only show results for a subset of $\beta$.
+with $v_{i,j,g} \overset{\text{iid}}{\sim} \text{logit}$ is an unobserved shock and $r_{i,j,g} \sim N(0,1)$ is a covariate.
+When we estimate the fully saturated version of our model, we will limit the maximum number of links in the network, $\bar{d}$, to 5.
+This is achieved by dropping links from individuals with more links than $\bar{d}$ until all individuals have at most $\bar{d}$ links.
+This procedure generates a network with a roughly uniform degree distribution, with a small share of individuals in each network having zero links.
+For the results in this section, we fix the networks across simulations.